MussaMilanzi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10.
 "Back to the future " change directory to current one Task 11.
 "Lists" lsts all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.sts all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
 Task 12.
 "File type" prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
+Task 13 "We are symbols, and inhabit symbols " Creates symbolic links